wayanjimmy/braindump/content/notes/20201226171539-no_substitute_for_hard_work.md

 +++
-title = "Something to do"
-author = ["Wayanjimmy"]
-draft = false
+title = "No substitute for hard work" author = ["Wayanjimmy"] draft = false
 +++